-Alan Stanbridge is an Associate Professor in Music and Culture in the Department of Arts, Culture and Media at the University of Toronto at Scarborough, and he is cross-appointed in the Museum Studies Program in the iSchool (Faculty of Information) and in the Graduate Department of the Faculty of Music at the University of Toronto.
-His undergraduate courses include Critical Issues in Music and Society, Exploring Music in Social and Cultural Contexts, and Jazz Roots and Routes, and he offers graduate Museum Studies courses in Cultural Policy and Contemporary Theories of Art and Culture, and graduate Music courses in Music and Discourse and Music Research.
-Stanbridge is the recipient of a Faculty Teaching Award for his contribution to undergraduate teaching.
+Dr. Alan Stanbridge is an Associate Professor in Music and Culture in the Department of Arts, Culture and Media at the University of Toronto at Scarborough, and in the Master of Museum Studies (MMSt) Program in the iSchool (Faculty of Information) at the University of Toronto.
+His undergraduate courses include Critical Issues in Music and Society, Exploring Music in Social and Cultural Contexts, and Jazz Roots and Routes, and he offers graduate Museum Studies courses in Contemporary Theories of Art and Culture and Issues in Cultural Policy and Contemporary Culture.
+Stanbridge has been a recipient of a Faculty Teaching Award for his contribution to undergraduate teaching.

 Stanbridge has published numerous journal articles and book chapters in the fields of popular music, jazz history, cultural policy, museum studies, and cultural theory, and his new book, Rhythm Changes: Jazz, Culture, Discourse, will be published in 2021.
 He is a contributor to the Continuum Encyclopedia of Popular Music of the World, writing the main entries on Jazz and Postmodernism, with the main entry on the Hollywood Musical forthcoming in a future volume.
 Stanbridge has been a member of the Editorial Board of the International Journal of Cultural Policy since 2002, a member of the Advisory Board of Critical Studies in Improvisation/Études critiques en improvisation since 2003, and he served on the Editorial Board of the Jazz Research Journal from 2004 to 2021.
 Stanbridge has presented papers at conferences in Australia, New Zealand, Turkey, Spain, Germany, Austria, the Netherlands, Scotland, England, the United States, and Canada.